 Nat B. Dellavalle, respected agronomist, founder of Dellavalle Laboratory, Inc., and a deeply influential figure in California agriculture, passed away on November 29, 2025, surrounded by family.
-He was a 60-year member of ASA and SSSA and was a CPSS since 1980 and a CCA since 1996.
+He was a CPSS since 1980, a CCA since 1996, and a 60-year member of the American Society of Agronomy (ASA) and Soil Science Society of America (SSSA).
 Dellavalle leaves behind a legacy of scientific excellence, integrity, and service to growers and communities he supported for more than five decades.